What Is Sleep Apnea?

 Mood alterations

-Irritability, depression, and anxiety associated with chronic sleep fragmentation and hypoxemia.
+Irritability, depression, and anxiety linked to chronic sleep fragmentation and hypoxemia.

 Diagnosis